OllieBullGB/EnergyMonitor-Nuxt/README.md

 - Ellie Hannigan

 #### The Original EnergyMonitor
-EnergyMonitor was originally built to assist remote communities in Cape York with the adoption of renewable energy.
-Providing users with a reasonably accurate prediction of their energy input (solar), expenditure and storage (batteries).
+EnergyMonitor was originally built to assist remote communities in Cape York, Australia with the adoption of renewable energy.
+Providing users with a reasonably accurate prediction of their energy input (solar), storage (batteries) and expenditure.

 #### Why Rewrite it?
-I am using EnergyMonitor as a relevant case study to work on whilst I learn about how to develop web applications with Nuxt3
+I am using EnergyMonitor as a relevant case study to work on whilst I learn about how developing web applications with Nuxt3

 ## Setup